zajitschek/metaanalysis/chapters/chapter2.md

 ## Introduction for extracting effect sizes

-Imagine, you quickly got well and decided to carry on the Terminal Investment Meta-analysis Project.
+Imagine, you quickly got well and decided to carry on the *Terminal Investment Meta-analysis Project*.
 After a few weeks you finished searching and screening literature for the relevant papers.
 You now have a collection of around 30 included full-text papers (relatively manageable; some projects have 300 or more), stored neatly as pdf files and supplementary information, in whatever format available.
 It is time to start extracting the data (ideally, you should have planned this in detail while writing up your protocol/preregistration, but in this exercise we assume you did not).

 *******************************************************************************